seamapi/docs/docs/api-clients/access-codes/create-an-access-code.md

 Whether native scheduling should be used for time-bound codes if supported by the provider.
 Defaults to true.
 {% endswagger-parameter %}

+{% swagger-parameter in="body" name="use_backup_access_code_pool" required="false" type="boolean" %}
+Whether to opt-in to Seam's [backup access code pool](https://docs.seam.co/latest/core-concepts/access-codes#backup-access-codes).
+Defaults to false.
+Can only be used with time_bound codes.
+{% endswagger-parameter %}

 {% swagger-parameter in="header" name="Authorization" required="true" %}
 Bearer <API_KEY>
 {% endswagger-parameter %}